crleonard/learn-swift/README.md

-# Learn Swift.
+# Learn Swift

 This project contains a number of Swift Playground files to help you learn the basics of Swift.
-The PLaygrounds have been developed to be nice and simple to use.
+The Playgrounds have been developed to be as simple and as understanding as possible.
+For the best learning experince, follow the lessons in order.

 ## Getting Started